adithyasriramr/live-weather-forecast-using-public-api/README.md

 # live-weather-forecast-using-public-api
-In this Angular project, we connect our Angular application to a Public API.
-We connect the open weather api from Rapidapi.com to our Angular application and will get live weather data for cities.
-We use Angular forms to get the user input and search by city name.
-We then create an Angular service to call the weather API from our Angular application.
+In this Angular project, the angular application is connected to a public API.
+I have used the public API from rapidapi.com to get the live weather data for all the cities.
+Angular forms have been used to get the user input, which is the city name.
+An Angular service is created to call the weather API from the Angular application.